 Something that caught my attention during my stay in Dubai was the constant presence of the emir 's image on murals, billboards, and posters throughout the city.
 He appears with solemn gestures, sometimes in epic poses, and always with messages that present him almost as a savior or divine figure.

-• Red line from Terminal 1 or 3.
-Get off at Burj Khalifa/Dubai Mall station.
-It takes about 25-30 minutes.
+- To Downtown (Burj Khalifa / Dubai Mall): Red line from Terminal 1 or 3.
+Get off at Burj Khalifa / Dubai Mall station.
+It takes approximately 25-30 minutes.

-• Metro + monorail (recommended if you travel light): Red line to Al Khail or Dubai Internet City, and from there take a taxi or take a combination with the monorail to reach the bottom of the palm tree.
+- To Palm Jumeirah: Metro + monorail (recommended if you travel light): Red line to Al Khail or Dubai Internet City, and from there take a taxi or take the monorail to reach the bottom of the palm tree.

 Other considerations: